DrewNaylor/guinget/docs/readmes/readme-v0.1.1-alpha.txt

 A more-detailed usage guide is available in "docs/How to use guinget.html".

 1. Extract this archive to a folder.
-I don't really want to mess around with making an installer.
+There's an installer available if you want to use one, though it may be easier to run "winget install guinget", with the caveat that the version in winget may be outdated: https://github.com/DrewNaylor/guinget/releases/latest

 2. Open the file titled "guinget.exe".
 I recommend making a shortcut to the app on your desktop or taskbar for easy access.

 3. Refresh the package cache using the "Refresh cache" button on the toolbar, choosing "Refresh cache" from the "Package list" menu, or by pressing "Ctrl+R".

 4. Wait until the package list cache has been updated and the package details have been loaded.
-This may take a bit, though it's much faster than it used to be when using "update-manifests.bat".
+This may take a bit.

 5. Mark the packages as you wish by right-clicking or double-clicking on them and selecting what you want them to be marked as from the "Action" submenu (either install or "do nothing"/ignore for now).

-You can also mark packages from the "Package list>Selected package>Action" menu, or by opening the package's combobox/dropdown in the "Action" column (may require several clicks).
-This combobox/dropdown can also be activated by moving over to it with the arrow keys and pressing "space".
+You can also mark packages from the "Package list>Selected package>Action" menu, or by opening the package's combobox/dropdown in the "Action" column (may require a few clicks).
+This combobox/dropdown can also be activated by moving over to it with the arrow keys and pressing "space", though sometimes I have a bit of issue with this.

 Each version of a package is listed as a separate package for now.
 I want to have it be like Synaptic where you open a different window to choose a different version of a package.

-Searching is available as of version 0.1 pre-alpha 2, so you can use the search box to make finding packages faster.
+Searching is available, so you can use the search box to make finding packages faster.
 At the moment, you'll have to manually clear the search box and search again to get back to the non-filtered package list.
+After searching, you can use the `Tab` key to focus the package list again.

 6. Once you've marked your packages, you can apply them by opening the "Apply changes" dialog, either from the toolbar or from the "Package list" menu.